Ndzenyuy/Project-7_Conatainerizing-EmartApp/README.md

-# Project: Containerizing EMARTapp Using docker
+# Project-7: Containerizing EMARTapp Using docker

 This project aims at dockerising an e-commerce webapp made up of three microservice built in Angular, NodeJS and Java.
 Nginix is used as the gateway api to proxy the requests depending on the services requested.